Kadhalagi: Reception

 A critic stated, "the album is youthful and peppy.
 The singers do justice to the fresh music of A. R. Reihana and the wonderful lyrics of Vairamuthu.
 Only thing is you must listen to the songs in this album with an open mind".

 Reception

-Behindwoods.com wrote, "The script is the hero of Kadhalagi with no single character being given extra emphasis, all being equal contributors to the proceedings" and rated it 2.5 out of 5 stars.
 A critic said, "Every character has complete importance in this film as the suspenseful factors are unravelled only during the point of climax.
 For sure, you will appreciate K. R. Vishwa for his extraordinary skill for sharp, elegant screenplay".